mattsnider/django-html5-mobile-boilerplate/README.md

 I intend to maintain this package, fixing bugs and keeping up-to-date with jQuery mobile and Django, but plan little other development.

+The system currently pulls the CSS from the jquery CDN, so that we don't have to worry about relative image paths therein.
+If there is a strong demand for the CSS to be served from the local static files, then I'll consider including a local CSS by default and writing a script to replace the image URLs in the default CSS.

 Issues
 ======